 Below: 1st photo - Detail of the fringed 3-lobe lower lip.
 The rostellum sits just above where the 3 lobes unite.
 2nd & 3rd photos - The stem leaves, which are more broadly oval than those of the Northern Green Orchid, P. hyperborea.
 The Platanthera genus usually has 2 to 4 stem leaves.

 Notes: Eloise Butler planted Lesser Purple Fringed Orchid in the Garden on Sept.
 6, 1908 with plants from Cambridge, Nova Scotia which she acquired on her mid-summer trip to visit her sister, Cora, on the east coast.
 She planted more on Sept.
 4, 1909 with species brought back from Winter Pond, MA while on a similar summer trip.
 In April 1918 12 more came from Gillett's Nursery in Southwick MA and in August that year one from Lake Margarate at Pequot MN.
 Two plantings totaled 16 in 1920, both from Gillett's.
 Martha Crone planted 3 specimens on Sept.
 27, 1934, but did not list her source.
+She added more in 1948 and 1956.
 In those days both curators used the older scientific name Habenaria psychodes.
-This species was still in the Garden at the time of Martha Crone's 1951 Garden census but died out in later years.
+This species was listed in Martha Crone's 1951 Garden census

 In North America the range of Lesser Purple Fringed Orchid is from Manitoba - Minnesota - Iowa - Missouri eastward to the east coast and down as far as Georgia.
 In nine of those states it is listed as endangered or threatened, including Iowa where it is on the threatened list.
 In Minnesota it is restricted in range to the counties of the NE quadrant down to the metro area, and a few in SE Corner.